Stephen Paxson: Early life

 Stephen Paxson was born to Joseph and Mary Lester Paxson in New Lisbon, Ohio, one of seven children.
 Joseph died when the children were young and poverty forced the mother to find other families to take the children in.
-Stephen was indentured to Harman Fagan with the promise that he would be permitted to attend school at least three months a year.
+Stephen was indentured to Harman Fagan with the promise that he would be permitted to attend school for at least three months a year.
 However, Stephen had been born with a speech impediment and was dubbed "Stuttering Stephen".
 Because of his stutter, he never attended school.
 On the first day, he was so excited that he could not say his name or age.
 The children laughed, and the teacher returned him home with a note saying not to come back until he could talk.
 He never received a formal education, but he was inquisitive and determined, so despite having to work constantly, he taught himself to read.

 He was also crippled and lame throughout life, living in constant pain.
 He became a hatmaker and a favorite fiddler for local Saturday night dances.

 Conversion

 Paxson was not a churchgoer nor a professing Christian in early life, but when he was in his 30s, his daughter Mary begged him to attend church to help her win a gold star.
-He agreed to go close enough to only put his foot in the door, hoping he would be counted for Mary's prize, but at the door, sh pulled him inside.
+He agreed to go close enough to only put his foot in the door, hoping he would be counted for Mary's prize, but at the door, she pulled him inside.
 They needed a teacher, and Paxson was pressed into service.
 The students read from the Bible and Paxson asked questions from a book.
 He returned.
-At first he thought he was a moral man who had no need of salvation, Christ or the church, but after four years of thinking about the instruction in the Sunday school book, he was personally converted to Christ.
+At first, he thought he was a moral man who had no need for salvation, Christ, or the church, but after four years of thinking about the instruction in the Sunday school book, he was personally converted to Christ.